Introduction

 The Course leans heavily on the need to ensure a risk-based approach to management and includes oversight activities and addresses the process whereby we will develop an integrated management system and supports a detailed understanding of the various challenges and solutions available.

-Numerous examples are drawn to illustrate best practice.
+Numerous examples are drawn to illustrate best practices.

 Who is the course for?